 Never hold a rabbit by its ears, scruff, one leg or two, or in the trance position, as these can lead to injury (to you and/or the rabbit) or death.

-Thus, holding a rabbit (and even approaching it correctly) is very important to ensure that your rabbit doesn’t get injured or that it doesn’t hurt you.
+Thus, correctly holding a rabbit (and even approaching it correctly) is very important to ensure that your rabbit doesn’t get injured or that it doesn’t hurt you.
 In general, most rabbits don’t like to be held and cuddled, and it is very rare if a rabbit does enjoy this.
 Responsible rabbit owners respect their rabbit’s autonomy and only hold them when it is necessary.

-Reasons You Need to Hold a Rabbit
+Reasons You Need to Hold Your Rabbit

-Before I look at the best and worst ways to hold a rabbit, you may be curious to know about the reasons you need to pick up and hold a rabbit.
+Before I look at the best and worst ways to hold a rabbit, you may be curious to know about the reasons you need to pick up and hold your rabbit.
 It won’t be for cuddles.
 While you might enjoy cuddling with your rabbit, they won’t.

 You shouldn’t pick up and hold a rabbit unless there is a reason.
 Rabbits are prey animals.
 When there is a predator close by, the rabbit’s body releases stress chemicals.
 Your rabbit might think you are a predator if they don’t know you and aren’t familiar with you.
 This causes the rabbit to heighten its senses in a flight-or-fight response.